xuankimtran/docs-1/pages/katalon-studio/docs/unique-capabilities.md

 permalink: katalon-studio/docs/unique-capabilities.html
 ---

-You can find out what distinguish Katalon Studio from other testing tools with the following documentation.
+You can find out what distinguish Katalon Studio from other testing tools in the following documentation.

 <table>
    <tr>